GoogleChrome/web.dev/src/site/content/en/learn/css/pseudo-classes/index.md

 A pseudo-class lets you apply styles based on state changes and external factors.
 This means that your design can react to user input such as an invalid email address.
-These are covered in the [selectors](/learn/css/selectors) module, this lesson will take you through them in much more detail.
+These are covered in the [selectors](/learn/css/selectors) module, and this module will take you through them in more detail.

 Unlike pseudo-elements,
 which you can learn more about in the [previous module](/learn/css/pseudo-elements),